Luh-code/apeiron-logger/readme.md

 "-fv", "--file-verbosity" - specify a verbosity for logging to file

 If there is ever a case where a filename is already used, logs get rotated to "\*.old" and then get truncated.

+I do not recommend anyone trying to learn from this code.
+It is an absolute mess, this project was mostly just me learning how Zig works :).
+This will be completely redone at some point - but that point is not right now.
+Use at your own risk.

+Also the maximum lien length is 1000 chars minus the whole metadata like time and co.